Have you seen advice online about “thyroid hacks”, such as avoiding certain foods like broccoli or using baking soda? It can be confusing.

 Why are we doing this?

-International Thyroid Awareness Week (ITAW), now in its 12th year, was created to highlight the detrimental impact that thyroid disorders have on people’s quality of life when left undiagnosed.
-Around 1.6 billion people worldwide are thought to be at risk, with hundreds of millions living with a thyroid condition right now.1 Up to 50% of those living with a thyroid disorder are undiagnosed, and people may be needlessly struggling through their everyday lives without knowing the root cause of their symptoms.13
+International Thyroid Awareness Week (ITAW) was created to highlight the detrimental impact that thyroid disorders have on people’s quality of life when left undiagnosed.
+1.6 billion people worldwide are thought to be at risk of thyroid disorders, with hundreds of millions living with a thyroid condition right now.1

-However, once diagnosed, thyroid disorders are treatable,14, 15 and the ITAW campaign is pushing hard to improve testing and diagnoses globally.
+However, once diagnosed, thyroid disorders are treatable,13, 14 and the ITAW campaign is pushing hard to improve testing and diagnoses globally.

 Knowing your thyroid can help make the most of the time with your healthcare professional, but how do you do that?
 The key is to test and talk.